It is now once again easier to open an account in Costa Rica, even if you are not a legal resident.

 If you are sure you are going to live in a particular community, outside of San Jose, then I recommend that you open your Costa Rica bank account there.

-Banco De Costa Rica (BCR) and Banco Nacional are two national banks that I've heard many foreigners who have emigrated to Costa Rica recommend.
+Banco De Costa Rica (BCR) and Banco Nacional are two Costa Rica banks that I've heard many foreigners who have emigrated to Costa Rica recommend.
 Banco De Costa Rica, and I Banco Nacional have web banking, so you can bank from the U.S. or anywhere in the world.
 However, that said, they are often not quite as easy to use as U.S. bank web sites and require some Spanish or some intuition as you try to understand what they are saying in bad English!
 But you will get the hang of it after a few visits!

 My best advice is: